 - Create, maintain, and comply with a written cybersecurity program that contains administrative, technical, and physical safeguards for the protection of both personal information and restricted information that meets the design, scale and scope requirements and that reasonably conforms to an industry recognized cybersecurity framework listed in Section 1354.03 of the Revised Code.

-The cybersecurity program must be designed to do all of the following with respect to the information meant to be protected:
+The cybersecurity program must be designed to do all of the following with respect to the information being protected:

 - Protect the security and confidentiality of the information.

-- Protect against any anticipated threats or hazards to the security or integrity of the information.
+- Safeguard against any anticipated threats or hazards to the security or integrity of the information.

 The industry recognized cybersecurity frameworks listed in Section 1354.03 of the Revised Code include: